epfl-lara/stainless/core/src/sphinx/neon.rst

       }
     }.holds

-Leon is able to verify this version of the lemma.
-Note that Leon doesn't actually require us to include the two equations as they are equivalent to the applications ``snocReverse(xs.reverse, x)`` and ``reverseReverse(xs)``.
-Similarly, the call to ``check`` is somewhat redundant now that Leon is able to verify the entire proof.
+Stainless is able to verify this version of the lemma.
+Note that Stainless doesn't actually require us to include the two equations as they are equivalent to the applications ``snocReverse(xs.reverse, x)`` and ``reverseReverse(xs)``.
+Similarly, the call to ``check`` is somewhat redundant now that Stainless is able to verify the entire proof.
 We could thus "simplify" the above to

 .. code-block:: scala